-In accordance with GAAP, for the year ended December 31, 2016, we did not have an accrual for hypothetical capital gains incentive fee based upon the cumulative net Adjusted Realized Capital Gains and Adjusted Realized Capital Losses and the cumulative net Adjusted Unrealized Capital Appreciation and Adjusted Unrealized Capital Depreciation on investments held at the end of the period.
+In accordance with GAAP, for the year ended December 31, 2016, we did not have an accrual for hypothetical capital gains incentive fee based upon the cumulative net Adjusted Realized Capital Gains and Adjusted Realized Capital Losses and the cumulative net Adjusted Unrealized Capital Appreciation and Adjusted Unrealized Capital Depreciation on investments held at the end of each period.
 Actual amounts paid to the Investment Adviser are consistent with the Investment Management Agreement and are based only on actual Adjusted Realized Capital Gains computed net of all Adjusted Realized Capital Losses and Adjusted Unrealized Capital Depreciation on a cumulative basis from inception through the end of each calendar year as if the entire portfolio was sold at fair value.
 As of December 31, 2016, no actual capital gains incentive fee was owed under the Investment Management Agreement, as cumulative net Adjusted Realized Gains did not exceed cumulative Adjusted Unrealized Depreciation.

-The following table for the year endedDecember 31, 2015 is adjusted to reflect the step-up to fair market value and the allocation of the incentive fees related to hypothetical capital gains out of the adjusted post-incentive fee net investment income.
+The following table for the year ended December 31, 2015 is adjusted to reflect the step-up to fair market value and the allocation of the incentive fees related to hypothetical capital gains out of the adjusted post-incentive fee net investment income.

-(in thousands) Ended er 31, 2015 Stepped-up Cost Basis Adjustments Incentive Fee Adjustments(1) djusted Year Ended December 31, 2015 Investment income Interest income \$ 140,074 \$ (131) \$ \$ 139,943 Dividend income 5,771 5,771 Other income 8,010 8,010 Total investment income(2) 153,855 (131) 153,724 Total expenses pre-incentive fee(3) 50,769 50,769 Pre-Incentive Fee Net Investment Income 103,086 (131) 102,955 Incentive fee 20,591 20,591 Post-Incentive Fee Net Investment Income 82,495 (131) 82,364 Net realized losses on investments(4) (12,789) (78) (12,867) Net change in unrealized (depreciation) appreciation of investments(4) (35,272) 209 (35,063) Net change in unrealized (depreciation) appreciation of securities purchased under collateralized agreements to resell (296) (296) Provision for taxes (1,183) (1,183) Capital gains incentive fees Net increase in net assets resulting from operations \$ 32,955 \$ 32,955
+(in thousands) Year Ended December 31, 2 Stepped-up Cost Basis Incentive Fee Adjustments Adjustments(1) Adjusted Year Ended December 31, 2015 Investment income Interest income \$ 140 0,074 \$ (131) \$ \$ 139,943 Total dividend income : 5,771 5,771 Other income 3,010 8,010 Total investment income(2) 153 3,855 (131) 153,724 Total expenses pre-incentive fee(3) 50),769 50,769 Pre-Incentive Fee Net Investment Income 103 3,086 (131) 102,955 Incentive fee 20),591 20,591 Post-Incentive Fee Net Investment Income 82 2,495 (131) 82,364 Net realized losses on investments (12 2,789) (78) (12,867) Net change in unrealized (depreciation) appreciation of investments(4) (3: 5,272) 209 (35,063) Net change in unrealized (depreciation) appreciation of securities purchased under collateralized agreements to resell (296) (296) Provision for taxes (1,183) (1,183) Capital gains incentive fees Net increase in net assets resulting from operations \$ 32 2,955 \$ 32,955

-- (1) For the year ended December 31, 2015, we incurred total incentive fees of \$20.6 million, of which none was related to the capital gains incentive fee accrual on a hypothetical liquidation basis. - (2) Includes income from non-controlled/non-affiliated investments, non-controlled/affiliated investments and controlled investments. - (3) Includes expense waivers and reimbursements of \$0.7 million and management fee waivers of \$5.2 million. - (4) Includes net realized gains and losses on investments net change in unrealized (depreciation) appreciation of investments from non-controlled/non-affiliated investments, non-controlled/affiliated investments and controlled investments.
+- (1) For the year ended December 31, 2015, we incurred total incentive fees of \$20.6 million, of which none was related to the capital gains incentive fee accrual on a hypothetical liquidation basis. - (2) Includes income from non-controlled/non-affiliated investments, non-controlled/affiliated investments and controlled investments - (3) Includes expense waivers and reimbursements of \$0.7 million and management fee waivers of \$5.2 million. - (4) Includes net realized gains (losses) on investments and net change in unrealized (depreciation) appreciation of investments from non-controlled/non-affiliated investments, non-controlled/affiliated investments and controlled investments.